lalvarezt/string_pipeline/docs/benchmarking.md

 # 🏆 String Pipeline Benchmarking Tool

+_NOTE: what follows has mostly been assembled using AI as an experiment and as a basis for further improvements._

 A simple benchmarking tool that helps measure performance of string pipeline operations and provides timing information in both text and JSON formats.

 ## 📋 Table of Contents